 8 Tips for Court-Ordered Parenting Classes

-Because these parenting classes were developed to meet the needs and concerns of separated and divorcing parents, the class topics should be relevant, the information should be useful, and the skills should be applicable.
-In fact, most parents tend to find the classes helpful.
+These parenting classes were developed to meet the needs and concerns of separated and divorcing parents.
+Therefore, the class topics should be relevant, the information should be useful, and the skills should be applicable.
+In fact, most parents tell us that these parenting classes are helpful.
 However, like most things in life, “You get out, What you put in.”
 Therefore, to get the most from the experience, be an active student.

 How to Get the Most Out of Your Parenting Classes

 However, with that being said, it’s hard to “make the most of it” if you fear for your privacy and/or safety during the class.
-Therefore, it’s helpful to know your rights if you’ve been court-ordered to take parenting classes.
+Therefore, it helps to know your rights when you’ve been court-ordered to take parenting classes.

 First and foremost, unless both parties agree in writing, statements made during participation in a parent education program can’t be used later as evidence, for any reason.